Ahoy: English

-Oxford English Dictionary clipping for the 1751 use of "a hoy!"
+Oxford English Dictionary clipping for a 1751 use of "a hoy!"

 First examples

-The exclamation "Ho! the house a hoy!", pronounced by a seaman in Tobias Smollet's The Adventures of Peregrine Pickle (1751), is the first written example of the expression ahoy in the English language.
+The exclamation "Ho, the ship, a hoy!", pronounced by a seaman in Tobias Smollett's The Adventures of Roderick Random (1748), is the first known written example of the expression ahoy in the English language.
 One early example of the expression can be found in William Falconer's Dictionary of the Marine (1780): "The usual expression is, Hoa, the ship ahoay!".
 In the first edition of this dictionary (1769) the expression was still in its previous form hoay.

 In the 1780s ahoy was already used on the stage in London to create a sea-faring atmosphere.
 In this way it reached a very wide audience.
 In the comedy The Walloons, brought to the stage in 1782 by the playwright Richard Cumberland, the expression was used to catch someone's attention: "Ahoy! you Bumboat, bring yourself this way".
 The work was published posthumously in 1813.

 In another early documented source, as well, ahoy was similarly used to catch someone's attention.
-The expression ahoy was probably first heard in public in 1789 in the lyrics of a sea shanty, a worksong sung by able seamen, when the English composer Charles Dibdin (1745-1814) performed his musical The Oddities in London.
+The expression ahoy was heard in 1789 in the lyrics of a sea shanty, a worksong sung by able seamen, when the English composer Charles Dibdin (1745-1814) performed his musical The Oddities in London.
 This work also contains the song Ben Backstay, about a boatswain.
 The song goes: "And none as he so merrily / Could pipe all hands ahoy".
 The lyrics were not published until 1826.